Wedge/wedge/README.md

   to do so, drop me a PM at wedge.org (user name is Nao, it's easy, the guy's everywhere.)
 - And other details that most people shouldn't have to bother with.
 Still, be respectful.
 Thanks.

-There's also license_smf.txt, which basically states that Wedge is based on SMF.
-Otherwise, it would have taken 10 years to develop it, not 3.
-And I do have a life, thank you.
-Oh, who am I kidding.

 -- René-Gilles Deberdt (Nao), from Paris, France.
    (The city of lights, rude people and Scarletts.
 I'm one of those three.)